sahilsama/TaskFlow/README.md

 ✅ **Progress Tracking** – Visual indicators to track your goals.

 ---
+## **other uses:  **
+1) use it as a another Task Manager
+2) use it for Client and employer communication to ensure smooth workflow i.e. To-Do → In Progress → Done.
+3) or as Freelancer to Keep track of revisions, approvals, and progress.
+---

 ## **🚀 Getting Started**
 ### **1️⃣ Clone the Repository**